 @Controller – for controller classes in Spring MVC project.

 @RequestMapping – for configuring URI mapping in controller handler methods.
 This is a very important annotation, so you should go through Spring MVC RequestMapping Annotation Examples

-@ResponseBody – for sending Object as response, usually for sending XML or JSON data as response.
+@ResponseBody – for sending Object as a response, usually for sending XML or JSON data as a response.

 @PathVariable – for mapping dynamic values from the URI to handler method arguments.

 @Autowired – for autowiring dependencies in spring beans.

 @Qualifier – with @Autowired annotation to avoid confusion when multiple instances of bean type are present.

 @Service – for service classes.